Weak French industry gives Hollande early headache

 March's weak figure contrasted with a surprise jump in German industrial output over the same period.

-The Organisation for Economic Co-operation and Development said on Thursday the growth outlook in the euro zone was increasingly divergent, with Germany looking more positive while France and Italy showed signs of sluggish, below-trend activity.
+The Organisation for Economic Co-operation and Development said on Thursday the growth outlook in the euro zone was increasingly divergent, with Germany looking more positive while France and Italy showed signs of sluggish, below-trend activity [ID:nP6E8EN027].

 DEFICIT AUDIT